markcmiller86/ekmcem/A_Comparison_Of_Solution_Accuracy/A_Comparison_Of_Solution_Accuracy.md

 ```
 where “bs” and “inv” refer to a solution vector obtained using back substitution or inversion, and
 “ex” and “comp” refer to an exact analytical or computed inverse matrix, respectively.
 Results
 shown were developed using a single right-hand side having all unit entries.
-The various accu-
+The various accuracy
-racy results are derived by computing an RMS difference between their respective vectors or
+results are derived by computing an RMS difference between their respective vectors or
 matrices.

 Although a different problem from that illustrated in Fig. 1, the residuals are qualitatively similar in
-exhibiting a back-substitution accuracy that is consistently higher than that from the inverse solu-
+exhibiting a back-substitution accuracy that is consistently higher than that from the inverse
-tion.
+solution.
 Interestingly, of the six results displayed all are in substantial agreement except for the
 back-substitution residual.
 At about N = 18 and beyond, all reach a noise floor.
 For the former
 five, this implies, considering a compute precision of 24 is being used, a CN ≥ 24, which is not